Deposit per booking, what you pay now: Adult/Child » $500 Trip Cost per booking: Adult » $1865, Child » $1545

 5-day trips to Pittsburg Landing – 81 Miles

 If you fly: The day before the trip fly into Boise, ID.
 We can arrange transportation from the airport to Cambridge, ID.
-A cab or Uber works best.
+A scheduled cab, car service or Uber works best.
 At the end of the trip we include transportation from the take-out to Lewiston, ID.
 You can fly out of Lewiston, ID or Spokane WA.
 Lewiston is serviced by Delta Airlines, and Alaska Airline.
 Spokane is a 2 hour drive from Lewiston.
 It is easiest to rent a car in Lewiston and drive it one way to Spokane.
 We can also arrange a cab or group transportation.
 Spokane is serviced by most of the major airlines.
 Southwest Airlines services both Boise and Spokane, and quite often is a good option.
-If you drive: Meet in Cambridge, ID by 7PM Mountain Time.
-We can arrange to have your vehicle shuttled to Lewiston, ID.
+If you drive: Meet in Cambridge, ID, arriving most anytime.
+You will need to reserve your car to be shuttled to Lewiston. this servicemis operated by the Frontier Motel.
+Please arrange prior to arriving.
 Driving Directions from Boise to Cambridge: Take I-84 West, Fruitland/HWY 95, Exit 3 to Cambridge (about 50 minutes after you leave I-84.)
 Driving Directions from Baker City, OR to Cambridge: Take I-84 East for 49 miles to Hwy.
 201, Exit 356.
 Turn left onto Weiser Spur/US-95 Spur N. Continue to follow US-95 Spur N (Crossing into Idaho).
 Follow signs to US 95 North.
 Takes you through the town of Weiser, ID.
 Take Hwy 95 North 45 minutes to Cambridge.
 Extra Luggage: We are happy to store extra luggage at the HCR office.
 We will pick it up from you in Cambridge on the first morning of the trip.
 At the end of the trip our equipment truck will have your luggage waiting for you at Heller Bar.